 Determinant

-For a 2x2 matrix , the determinant is calculated as:
+For the 2x2 matrix , the determinant is calculated as:

 The computation becomes more complex for larger square matrices, often involving recursion and the concept of minors and cofactors.